dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

  - Involves $n$ independent Bernoulli trials
  - Applicable when a repeating process can result in two possible outcomes.
- - The number of trials is fixed to $n$ and the number of successess is the random variable $x$
+ - The number of trials is fixed to $n$ and the number of successes is the random variable $x$